pygobject/pgi-docgen/tutorial/import.rst

     from gi.repository import Gtk

 It is good practice to set the required version before the first import of a module.
 If no version prior to import is set the newest library will be loaded.
-Since the newer version might not be compatible with your code this could break your application depending on what libraries the user has installed.
+Since the newer version might not be compatible with your code this could break your application depending on which libraries the user has installed.

-The first import of an module in your application should look like this:
+The first import of a module in your application should look like this:

 ::